UniqueSecure/MePOSWindowsSDK/README.md

 ## boolean MePOSConnectWiFi(String SSID, String IPAddress, String netmask, String encryption, String password)

 Connects the MePOS unit to a WiFi network as a client.
 After performing a Wi-Fi connection the setConnectionIPAddress method must be called with the provided static IP address or the assigned DHCP IP address using the MePOSGetAssignedIP() method.
 If the MePOS unit is being used as an access point, connecting to a Wi-Fi network will switch the MePOS to becoming a Wi-Fi client and the MePOS unit will no longer be a Wi-Fi access point.
-It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if it is no USB connection is found.
+It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if is no USB connection is found.

 Valid input parameters are: